Populating the upper black hole mass gap through stellar collisions in young star clusters

-On this note, we have shown that roughly $37\%$ of all BBH mergers feature at least one BH component which was formed though pre-collapse stellar collisions.
+On this note, we have shown that roughly $37\%$ of all BBH mergers feature at least one BH component which was formed though stellar collisions.
 Although highly uncertain, we can speculate that these collisions may lead to stellar spin-up (if the collision is off-center, some fraction of the orbital angular momentum of the pair of stars may be transferred to spin angular momentum of the collision product).
 This may affect the spin of the BH when the collision product ultimately undergoes core collapse.
 Along these lines, \citet{Batta2019} explored the masses and spins of BH remnants formed through the collapse of rotating, helium star pre-SN progenitors and showed that progenitor stars with rotation rates large enough to form an accretion disk may unbind their outer layers through accretion feedback and produce BHs with only a fraction of the total mass of their progenitors.